AlanStefanov/ms-data-reports/replit.md

-# FarmuHub Data Reports
+# Saludia por Farmu - Data Reports

 ## Overview
 A Flask web application that generates Excel reports from MySQL database for IQVIA and CLOSEUP formats.
-The application provides a web interface to download reports in ZIP format or view the data in a table.
+The application provides an elegant web interface with header banner to download reports in ZIP format or view the data in separate formatted tables.

 ## Current State
 - **Status**: Fully functional and running